by Ann Brown

 No matter what, you’ll be facing some marked changes to your daily routine.
 One way of dealing with this is to approach it as an opportunity.

-Tom Mitchell, CEO of language service provider Global Intermix, has lived in Lisbon, London, and Bali.
+Tom Mitchell has lived in Lisbon, London, and Bali.
 As he sees it, working from international destinations gives him a chance to declutter.
 “It’s a time for self-reflection and finding purpose,” he told me.
 “Every time I set off to live abroad I leave with only one suitcase of essentials.
 Shedding all the meaningless ‘things’ and comforts of home we come to rely on in our everyday lives is so freeing and always reminds me of what is important in life.”

 If you hail from a fast-paced place like New York like I did, getting used to the pace of life in another country can require a lot of patience.
 Don’t expect to live, play, and work like a local from the jumpstart.
 In Cape Verde, for example, they close down every day for 2-3 hour lunches (though this is slowly changing).
 This meant that if I needed something from a store, no matter how important (like a new power adapter), it was on hold until after lunchtime.
 It was beyond frustrating at first, but I learned to do most of my errands early in the day.
 I appreciate now how it made me be more organized and better at time management.